Social constructionism: Systemic therapy

+Poverty

+Max Rose and Frank R. Baumgartner (2013), in Framing the Poor: Media Coverage and U.S. Poverty Policy, 1960-2008, examine how media has framed the poor in the U.S. and how negative framing has caused a shift in government spending.
+Since 1960, the government has decreasingly spent money on social services such as welfare.
+Evidence shows the media framing the poor more negatively since 1960, with more usage of words such as lazy and fraud.

 Crime

 Potter and Kappeler (1996), in their introduction to Constructing Crime: Perspective on Making News And Social Problems wrote, "Public opinion and crime facts demonstrate no congruence.
 The reality of crime in the United States has been subverted to a constructed reality as ephemeral as swamp gas."

 Criminology has long focussed on why and how society defines criminal behavior and crime in general.
-While looking at crime through a social constructionism lens, we see evidence to support that criminal acts are a social construct where abnormal or deviant acts become a crime based on the views of society.
+While looking at crime through a social constructionism lens, there is evidence to support that criminal acts are a social construct where abnormal or deviant acts become a crime based on the views of society.
 Another explanation of crime as it relates to social constructionism are individual identity constructs that result in deviant behavior.
 If someone has constructed the identity of a "madman" or "criminal" for themselves based on a society's definition, it may force them to follow that label, resulting in criminal behavior.

-Communication studies

-A bibliographic review of social constructionism as used within communication studies was published in 2016.
-It features an overview of resources from that disciplinary perspective The collection of essays published in Galanes and Leeds-Hurwitz (2009) should also be useful to anyone interested in how social construction actually works during communication.
-This collection was the result of a conference held in 2006, sponsored by the National Communication Association as a Summer institute, entitled "Catching ourselves in the Act: A Collaboration to Enrich our Discipline Through Social Constructionist Approaches".
-Briefly, the basic assumption of the group was that "individuals jointly construct (create) their understandings of the world and the meanings they give to encounters with others, or various products others create.
-At the heart of the matter is the assumption that such meanings are constructed jointly, that is, in coordination with others, rather than individually.
-Thus the term of choice most often is social construction."
-At that event, John Stewart in his keynote presentation, suggested it was time to choose a single term among the set then common (social constructionist, social constructivism, social constructivist), and proposed using the simpler form: social construction.
-Those present at the conference agreed to that use, and so that is the term most often used in this article, and by communication scholars since then.
-During discussion at the conference, participants developed a common list of principles: